malek-luky/Artificial-Intelligence-in-Robotics/Semester_Project/README.md

 ## Credits

-This program was developed by Malek Luky.
+This program was developed by malek-luky.
 I would like to acknowledge the following sources for their help and inspiration:
 [Moodle UIR](https://cw.fel.cvut.cz/b221/courses/uir/hw/start)